5 MBA Interview tips to help you succeed

-An interesting aspect of an MBA interview is that it often mimics a job interview, because the objective of both are to assess the suitability of a candidate based on their background, education and work experience.
+An interesting aspect of an MBA interview is that it often mimics a Job Interview, because the objective of both are to assess the suitability of a candidate based on their background, education and work experience.
 In fact, a lot of the interview tips to ace an MBA interview are also applicable as tips to succeeding at a job interview.
 No matter how experienced someone may be, it is quite common to get nervous at any interview, be it for a job or entry into a Masters degree programme.
-This is why we’ve outlined 5 MBA interview tips to help you ace the process.
+This is why we’ve outlined 5 Interview tips to help you ace the process.

-The first and most important step is to change your thinking of the entire process and approach it as a conversation instead of an interview.
+The first and most important step is to change your thinking of the entire process, approaching it as a conversation instead of an interview.

 What if you’re asked a question you don’t know the answer to?
 In instances like this, it’s better to admit your lack of knowledge rather than confidently give a wrong answer.
 If you do choose to guess, then let the interviewer know that you do not know the answer but you will try to attempt to provide one based on your experience and current level of understanding.

 Some interviewers purposefully put in difficult questions outside a candidate’s range of experience and knowledge to test their response.
 This is also a commonly used tactic by companies when recruiting for management level job roles.
 An MBA is about helping a working professional deepen their understanding of their chosen role or industry, and learn about business units that contribute to an organisation’s function and growth.
 It is expected that a candidate would not know everything and their response to a difficult question demonstrates how their preferred approach to problem solving; Is it Lateral Thinking?
 Is it decision making after collecting more information?
 Is it delegation to someone more knowledgeable?
 Given MBAs focus on problem solving and theory application for assignments, difficult questions can be a good barometer of a candidate’s style of coursework.
 For job interviews, it’s a good indication of a candidate’s reaction to new situations and a prediction of their leadership style.